pantheon-systems/documentation/source/_docs/platform-domains.md

 ## Legacy Platform Domains

-DNS configurations for paid sites that use the `gotpantheon.com` or `pantheon.io` legacy platform domain will continue to work, as requests will be permanently redirected to `pantheonsite.io` beginning in early May.
+DNS configurations for paid sites that use the `gotpantheon.com` or `pantheon.io` legacy platform domain will continue to work, as requests will be permanently redirected to `pantheonsite.io` beginning in early May 2016.
 However, we recommend switching the CNAME value from `gotpantheon.com` or `pantheon.io` to `pantheonsite.io` within the domain's DNS provider to prevent unnecessary redirects and take advantage of uptime and reliability improvements.

 <div class="alert alert-info" role="alert">
 <h4>Note</h4>